-- If the first author or the corresponding author is a member of The Japan Mendel Society, the publication fee won’t be charged up to four manuscripts for one year per person.
+- If the first author or the corresponding author is a member of The Japan Mendel Society, the publication fee won’t be charged up to four manuscripts per year per person.

 5. Color Charge

-If the manuscript contains one or more color illustrations and/or figures, the color fee of US $200 (20,000 yen) for each color page will be charged to the author.
+If the manuscript contains one or more color illustrations and/or figures, a color fee of US $200 (20,000 yen) for each color page will be charged to the author.

 Delivery and invoices: Reprints are normally shipped 3 weeks after publication of the Journal.
-Invoices are mailed separately at the time of shipment.
-In the case of orders chargeable to Institutions, an official Purchase Order must be in hand before the reprint shipment can be released.
-Terms are net cash without discount.
-Remittance is requested within 90 days from date of shipment.
+Invoices are emailed to the author before the time of shipment.
+In the case of orders chargeable to institutions, an official purchase order must be raised before the reprint shipment can be released.

-The prices in US dollars quoted herein are for reprints ordered by and paid for by the author only, or by sponsoring non-profit organization, and apply only if orders are in our possession before the Journal goes to press.
-Minimum order 20 copies; quantities above 50 copies will be charged for in multiples of 50 copies.
+The prices in US dollars quoted here are for reprints ordered by and paid for by the author, or by a sponsoring non-profit organization, and only apply if orders are in our possession before the journal goes to press.
+There is a minimum order 20 copies; quantities above 50 copies will be charged for in multiples of 50 copies.